IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ```
 var Tour=new Tour({
 					steps: tourSteps,
+					framework: "bootstrap4",	// or "bootstrap4" depending on your version of bootstrap
 					template: '<div class="popover" role="tooltip">....blah....</div>'
 				});
 ```

 Review the following logic:
-- If neither template nor framework options are specified, bootstrap3 compatibility template is used by default
-- If template == null, framework option is used
+- If template == null, default framework template is used based on whether framework is set to "bootstrap3" or "bootstrap4"
-- If template != null, template is always used
+- If template != null, the specified template is always used
-- If template == null, and framework option is not literal "bootstrap3" or "bootstrap4", error will occur
+- If framework option is not literal "bootstrap3" or "bootstrap4", error will occur

 To add additional templates, search the code for "PLACEHOLDER: TEMPLATES LOCATION".
 This will take you to an array that contains the templates, simply edit or add as required.